scottshambaugh/mpl_stereo/README.md

 </p>

 ### Wiggle Stereograms
-As a final way to show off the stereoscopic effect, we can make a [wiggle stereogram](https://en.wikipedia.org/wiki/Wiggle_stereoscopy).
+As a final way to show off the stereoscopic effect, we can make a [wiggle stereogram](https://en.wikipedia.org/wiki/Wiggle_stereoscopy) or "wigglegram".
 This isn't as useful for examining data, but allows seeing the effect without having to train your eyes or using 3D glasses.
+The sense of depth may be enhanced if you close one eye.

 ```python
 axstereo = AxesStereo2D()  # wiggle also works with AxesStereo3D